chuckyang123/tp/docs/UserGuide.md

 Format: `delete_hw i/NUSNETID (use 'i/all' for all students) a/ASSIGNMENT`

 * Deletes the homework with the given assignment number for the specified student.
-* The assignment number should be a positive integer between 1 to 3.
-* The assignment must exist for the student.
+* The assignment number should be a positive integer between 1 to 13, and the assignment must exist for the student.
 * If `i/all` is used, the homework is deleted for all students.
+* The user can add homework to all students as long as at least one of the students have the homework. (i.e., deleting homework is successful if everyone has the homework or some of them have the homework, and is unsuccessful if none of the students has the homework).
 * The NUSNET ID and homework number **must be valid**.
-* The paprameter constraints are listed [here](#Parameter-Constraints).
+* The parameter constraints are listed [here](#Parameter-Constraints).
-* The system will check the validity of command format, followed by validity of input, and lastly the existence of the student.
+* The system will check the validity of command format, followed by validity of input, the existence of the student, and lastly whether the student has the homework.

 Examples:
 * `delete_hw i/E1234567 a/1` deletes assignment 1 for the student with NUSNET ID `E1234567`.